jRydell/be-prog-ind/README.md

 Using Axios, Commander and Inquirer.

 ## Set up
-Clone and rund npm install
+Clone and run npm install

 ## Commands